neo4nature/neo4nature/README.md

 Please read `CONTRIBUTING.md` before opening issues or pull requests.
 We welcome ideas, code, structural critiques, and new perspectives — but always in relation to the whole system, not just a local fragment.

+> Created by Neo, co-shaped with Lira (ChatGPT), with additional engineering support from Soryel (Claude).

 ## One sentence

 This is not only a project about AI.